hellochef-me/test-automation-challenge/README.md

 ## Submission & Presentation

 1. Please create a public GitHub / BitBucket repository for your project.
 2. Your repository must have a detailed README.md with instructions on how to set up & run your tests locally.
+You must also include instructions on how to set up the coding environment.
 3. It must not contain the words “hellochef” or “challenge”.
 4. We would like you to present your work no later than 7 days from the day you receive your assignment.
 5. Accordingly, please send us the link to your repository at least 1 day prior to the presentation meeting for a review.